ComputeCanada/magic_castle/docs/README.md

 **Note on Google Cloud**: In GCP, [OS Login](https://cloud.google.com/compute/docs/instances/managing-instance-access) lets you use Compute Engine IAM roles to manage SSH access to Linux instances.
 This feature is incompatible with Magic Castle.
 Therefore, it is turned off in the instances metadata (`enable-oslogin="FALSE"`).
-The only account with admin rights that can log in the cluster is configured by the variable `sudoer_username` (default: `centos`).
+The only account with sudoer rights that can log in the cluster is configured by the variable `sudoer_username` (default: `centos`).